modokleague/modokleague.github.io/s5/index.md

 _(Inspired by the Gene Hack Man Con of Heroes 2024 Challenge)_

 **CONDITION 1:** Instead of using your regular hero-specfiic nemesis sets, assign SAURON to one hero as their nemesis minion and ARMADILLO to the other hero.
-These minions are included in the encounter deck built for this scenario and are not set aside like regular nemesis minions are.
+These minions, and SAURON's LIFE DRAIN attachment are included in the encounter deck built for this scenario, not set aside like regular nemesis minions are.
 There are no nemesis side schemes for this scenario.

 **CONDITION 2:** Replace the HOPE SUMMERS ally from the Home Summers modular set with a modified version of the basic HOPE SUMMERS ally used in deck building.
 This copy of HOPE SUMMERS gains the text "Setup.
 The first player controls Hope Summers.
 Hope Summers does not count against your ally limit.
 If Hope Summers leaves play, the players lose the game."
 Additionally, change the card cost to "-".
 See below for a modified version of this card.